mola-T/flymd/README.md

 ### Customize output directory

-Change the value of `flymd-output-directory` to change where flymd output files are stored.
-If nil, the current directory will be used.
+Change the value of `flymd-output-directory` to change where flymd temp output files are stored.

+If `nil`, the current markdown working directory will be used.

 ### Browser Compatibility